skundu42/group-tms/README.md

 * Logs summaries by default; `VERBOSE_LOGGING` prints debug and tables
 * Keeps running: initial run, then every minute

+### GP CRC App

+* Walks block ranges from `START_AT_BLOCK` to the safe head (`head - CONFIRMATION_BLOCKS`) and fetches `RegisterHuman` events via `circles_events`
+* Deduplicates avatars, checks them against the blacklist in chunks, and verifies a configured Metri Pay safe exists
+* Skips avatars without safes or already trusted in `GP_CRC_GROUP_ADDRESS`; trusts the rest in batches (default 10) with retry logic
+* Supports dry-run logging, verbose logging, and optional Slack notifications for start, shutdown, and errors
+* Runs every 10 minutes

 ### OIC App

 * Monitors **AffiliateGroupChanged** events for trust relationship updates